-- decisions of the Board of Examiners or of examiners; - decisions with regard to exemptions as mentioned in Chapter VI of these regulations; - decisions not of a general nature regarding admission, as mentioned in Chapter I of these regulations.
+- decisions of the Board of Examiners or of examiners; - decisions not of a general nature regarding admission, as mentioned in Chapter I of these regulations.

 Chapter XIV - Final Provisions

 Article 14.1 Amendments

 - 1. No amendments will be made that apply to the current academic year, unless the proposed amendments in all fairness do not affect the students' interests. - 2.
 Amendments to these regulations are laid down by a separate decision of the Board of Deans and will be published on the IEMA website. - 3.
 Amendments will not negatively affect a decision, regarding a student, made under the existing regulations, by the Board of Examiners. - 4.
 In case new final attainment levels are being prescribed by an accreditation body, the IEMA board is allowed to modify the curriculum in order to ensure that theoretical certificates are issued at all times in conformity with current attainment levels.
 Such curriculum modifications include appropriate transitional arrangements for currently enrolled students.
 Students will timely be informed about any changes.